5 Tips to Prevent and Manage Turf Burn Injuries

 3. The grass is always greener

 There is little doubt that most soccer players perceive that artificial turf is more threatening than natural grass.
 No shocker there.
 A group of international female soccer player felt so strongly that they filed suit against FIFA and the Canadian Soccer Association prior to the 2015 World World Cup to halt the use of synthetic turf during the tournament (the suit was later dropped).
-But current research on newer 3rd and 4th generation (Field Turf, etc) surfaces has not confirmed this belief.
-However, the conflicting data showing otherwise comparable injury rates between natural and synthetic turf fields still confirms that skin abrasion rates are higher on artificial grass surfaces.

 Despite lingering health concerns, the high cost of maintaining high-grade natural grass fields has driven many communities around the country to convert to artificial surfaces.
 There are now over 14,000 synthetic sports fields in play in the US alone with a 10% increase per year.